andrewmolyuk/pixar/README.md

 #### golangci-lint

-Golangci-lint is a Go linters aggregator.
-You can install a binary release on macOS using brew:
+Golangci-lint is an aggregator of linters for Go programming language.
+It simplifies the process of using multiple linters and provides a unified output.
+For macOS users, a binary release can be installed using the brew package
+manager:

 ```shell
 brew install golangci-lint